I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Except for the hardy few with major stakes in oil and gas companies, the reality of global warming is undeniably with us.
+Except for the hardy few with major stakes in oil and gas companies, the reality of global heating is undeniably with us.

 In 2010, the number of cars in use in the world reached one billion; in 1960 there were less than 100 million cars.
 We are producing about 70 million new vehicles each year.
 Certainly, millions of old clunkers go to the scrap yards each year, but there’s still a net increase of huge numbers, particularly in Asia.

-General Motors closed down its Lordstown, Ohio car assembly plant in March 2019.
-The factory made Chevrolet Cruze compact sedans, a car that customers don’t want anymore.
-U.S. drivers want big, eight-cylinder, pick-up trucks and sports-utility vehicles.
-The Cruze ran at about 34 miles per gallon, the Ford F-150 pick-up clocks in at 16 mpg.
+General Motors closed down its Lordstown, Ohio, car assembly plant in March 2019.
+The factory made Chevrolet Cruze compact sedans, a car that customers didn’t want anymore.
+U.S. drivers want big, eight-cylinder pick-up trucks and sports-utility vehicles.
+The Cruze ran at about 34 miles per gallon; the Ford F-150 pick-up clocks in at 16 mpg.

 The devastating impact of automobile accidents on families and friends is measured in cold statistics from the World Health Organization: